N3ar/near-configs/README.md

 - boost-install.sh
 - clang-install.sh (important for C dev in SpaceVim)

+### Java

+- jre-install.sh (important for OpenRefine in DataScience)

 ## Defensive Tools

 TODO : Whatever this takes
 Largely going to be whatever goes well in user space as an analyst box that isn't duplicated by the user interface available on SecurityOnion.

+## Data Science

+- anaconda-install.sh
+- openrefine-install.sh

+## Additonal Tools

+These tools are optional.
+Some are needed by specific tools above and some are just preference.
+I don't usually add these tools to a distribution unless the annotated use case is satisfied.

+- jre-install.sh (Important for OpenRefine in DataScience)
+- chrome-install.sh (Important for OpenRefine in DataScience)
+- spotify-install.sh (Baremetal install music)

 ## TODOs